roadnarrows-robotics/rnmake/tools/README.md

 ## sgrep
 Greps source files in [current] directory for PATTERN.

+## where
+Find where files are in a search path.

+## Notes
-Note: I copy this heavily used tool to a location specified by PATH.
+I copy the heavily used sgrep and where tools to my $HOME/bin/.